Cadhig/Doomscroller/README.md

 - Realistic mock data
 - Recreation of mutliple UI features

+## Future Development
+- Make this a functioning social media application

 ## Getting Started
 To run this project locally:
 - Clone this repo